 Vitiligo occurs when melanocytes within the skin and hair die off.
 Melanocytes are the cells responsible for producing the skin pigment melanin.
 This pigment gives skin its color and protects against the sun’s UV rays.

-Keep reading to learn more about vitiligo, including its causes, other complications that accompany it, and the treatment options available.
+Keep reading to learn more about vitiligo, including its causes, other accompanying complications, and treatment options.

-Vitiligo is an acquired skin pigmentation disorder.
-The characteristic feature of the condition is the formation of milky-white patches in the skin.
+Vitiligo is an acquired skin pigmentation disorder that causes milky-white skin patches.
 These patches appear due to the loss of melanocytes, the cells responsible for skin pigmentation.

-Although it occurs on the skin, vitiligo can also affect any part of the body, including the inside of the mouth, the eyes, nose, and hair.
+Although it occurs on the skin, vitiligo can also affect other parts of the body, including the:

 It can develop in a small patch of skin or occur as multiple patches on the body.
 It is difficult to predict how vitiligo will manifest in an individual.

-The condition can develop at any age and in people of all sexes, but it usually begins before a person reaches 40 years of age.
+The condition can develop at any age and in people of all sexes, but it usually begins before a person reaches 20 years old.

 Prevalence can vary depending on the country.
-A 2016 study found that there was a relatively high prevalence of vitiligo in Africa and in women.
+A 2023 study found a relatively high prevalence of vitiligo in Africa and in women.

-Vitiligo appears when melanocyte cells present in the hair and skin die.
-There are many possible causes for melanocyte cell death, but the exact cause is unknown.
-Some of the proposed mechanisms of vitiligo include the below.
+Vitiligo appears when melanocyte cells in the hair and skin die.
+There are many possible causes for melanocyte cell death.
+Some of the proposed mechanisms of vitiligo include the following:

 Autoimmunity

-Evidence suggests that T cells, which are immune cells, play a role in destroying melanocytes in people with vitiligo.
+Evidence from 2020 suggests that T cells, which are immune cells, play a role in destroying melanocytes in people with vitiligo.

 Genetic

-A person’s risk of developing vitiligo increases if a blood relative also has the skin condition.
-Research suggests that 20% of people with vitiligo also have a family member with the condition.
+A person’s risk of developing vitiligo increases if a blood relative also has vitiligo.
+Research suggests that 20% of people with vitiligo also have at least one close relative with the condition.

 The risk of a sibling of a person with vitiligo also developing the condition is 6%.
 An identical twin of a person with vitiligo has a 23% chance of developing the condition.